synamaxmusic/sinistar/README.md

 Source code rewrite by SynaMax, started November 6th, 2023

-Current status (as of 12/19/2023):
+Current status (as of 12/30/2023):

-* Rewrite is around 40% complete; 28010 out of 69632 bytes have been assembled in the binary ROM data.
-Currently working on speed tables found in Witt's module.
+* Rewrite is around 41% complete; 28653 out of 69632 bytes have been assembled in the binary ROM data.
+Currently working on main Worker routine found in Witt's module.
 This number does not account for final patches that will need to be inserted at the end for various fixes.
 * Sam Dicker's section of code is buildable and will produce a playable ROM that only has the player ship, joystick controls and background starfield scrolling.
 The scanner's "fin" graphics are drawn but the scanner logic itself does not work.

   ![0023](https://github.com/synamaxmusic/sinistar/assets/11140222/da73cf47-451c-4fc3-a624-98b837eaba6c)